 I originally relocated from Seattle, WA to Burlington, VT to be closer to my wife’s relatives and raise our growing family.
 It was the end of 2011 and I was serving in a senior finance position, but with the dream of flexing my entrepreneurial muscle in a beautiful location, I had visited many times before.
 I immediately began offering CFO services to Vermont companies on the side while completing an MBA from Babson College.
+This was first step towards remote work success.
 During this time, I noticed that bookkeeping and finance management was a common pain point among entrepreneurs.

 After finishing my degree in the Summer of 2014, I took a year off to consider my next steps.
 By this time cloud accounting software had made advancements and was now providing a quality online service.
 I was inspired to action and launched Reconciled in the Summer of 2015, relying on my faith in the future of remote services.
 By the end of the year, the company had taken off, and I was both surprised and excited.
 In the past 4 years, we have grown from a local Burlington cadre to a team of over 20 spread across 7 states.
 We now offer bookkeeping and CFO for hire services, all available online.